maecapozzi/blog/content/newsletter/newsletter/63/index.md

 Christina's definition:

-> i don't have a great definition but i've always had an "interview answer" prepared in my notes -
+> I don't have a great definition but I've always had an "interview answer" prepared in my notes -

 > Design system: Helps design, product and engineering teams work together to build at scale, provide consistent & predictable experiences for users, and align with company vision.
 Comes in different shapes and sizes such as component libraries, documentation, fostering a space for community education and contribution, etc.